 - Take a Full-Day Tour From Tel Aviv: Jerusalem, Dead Sea & Bethlehem.

-- Go to Dizengoff Square a large plaza at the confluence of six streets with antiques and secondhand vintage market.
+- Go to Dizengoff Square, a large plaza at the confluence of six streets with antiques and a second-hand vintage market.

 - Check when is the next Tel Aviv Street Party it’s fun and free.

-- Every June the Tel Aviv White Night festival sees hundreds of amazing events throughout the night across the city.
+- Every late June, enjoy the Tel Aviv White Night festival and see hundreds of fabulous events throughout the night across the city.

-- Take the Tel Aviv Graffiti Tour in Florentin Neighborhood and feel the captivating combination of Industrial and residential, young and old, trendy and poor.
+- Take the Tel Aviv Graffiti Tour in Florentin Neighborhood and feel the captivating combination of residential and industrial, young and old, trendy and poor.

-- Tel Aviv is a very gay-friendly city, it has one of the largest gay communities per capita and one of the most colorful Gay Pride Parade in the world that taking place every June.
+- Tel Aviv is a very gay-friendly city; it has one of the largest gay communities per capita and one of the most colorful Gay Pride Parades in the world that takes place every June.

 - Make your visit unforgettable by staying at the best hotels in Tel Aviv.